-The total value of this year’s 50 top US law firms in London is $5.05bn, a 9 per cent increase on the previous year.
+The total value of the 50 top US law firms in London in 2018 is $5.05bn, a 9 per cent increase on the previous year.

 To put that into context of the UK market as a whole, the total value of the most recent UK 200 (the annual ranking of the UK’s largest law firms by total revenue for financial year 2016/17) is $30.3bn.
 Of that, $28.4bn was generated by the firms in the top 100.
 The US top 50’s $5.05bn total is 17.7 per cent of the UK top 100’s $28.4bn.

 This data highlights the inroads the top US law firms have made into the UK legal market, much of it powered by lateral hires.
 The Lawyer’s unique Global London Index (GLI), which merges the UK revenues of US and UK firms into a single ranking, further underlines the increasing threat posed by the Americans.

 The Top 50 US law firms 2018 by revenue

 |1||White & Case||328.0|

 |11||Simpson Thacher & Bartlett||164.9|

 |14||Cleary Gottlieb Steen & Hamilton||127.0|

 |=15||Milbank Tweed Hadley & McCLoy||125.0|